aaronamran/MSAF-System-Administration-Fundamentals/Windows System Security and Administration - Part 3/deploy-gpo-defend-against-unauth-anonymous-connections.md

     ```
     gpresult /h gpresult.html
     ```
-12. Test the disabled SMB guest access by connecting to the system from another machine using a guest or anonymous account to verify access is denied
+12. Test the disabled SMB guest access by connecting to the system from another machine using a guest or anonymous account to verify access is denied.
+In the Windows 10 VM, create a test shared folder called 'SharedFolder'.
+Right-click on this folder and select Properties.
+Go to the Sharing tab and click Advanced Sharing.
+Share this folder and give it a name.
+In Permissions, ensure Everyone has at least Read permissions and save the settings.
+13. From the other machine, open cmd or PowerShell with admin privileges.
+Run the following to attempt accessing a shared folder on the target machine without providing credentials
+    ```
+    net use \\192.168.1.8\SharedFolder
+    ```
+14. If guest logons are disabled, an Access Denied error or a prompt for credentials should appear